alae-touba/playing-with-go-chi/README.md

 ## Playing with Go Chi

-This repository is a playground for experimenting with Go by creating an REST API for a forum website
+This repository is a playground for me to experiment with Go by creating an REST API for a forum website

 ## Local Development

-You must have go, docker and make installed.
+You must have `go`, `docker` and `make` installed.

 To run the application: